redis/redis-doc/docs/manual/config.md

 as we hit the 2 megabyte memory limit.

 Basically in this configuration Redis acts in a similar way to memcached.
-We have more extensive documentation about [using Redis as an LRU cache](/topics/lru-cache).
+We have more extensive documentation about using Redis as an LRU cache [here](/topics/lru-cache).